 Marie Kondo’s decluttering mandate has been all the rage over the past few years, and getting organized is among the top three New Year’s resolutions each time the calendar makes its annual switch over.
 What about getting organized when it comes to our jobs in market research?
-We’re not talking about cleaning up your desk - or your desktop - but rather taking a big picture view at the state of the industry, how data is coming in and how we can get the best insights out of it.
+We’re not talking about cleaning up your desk - or your desktop - but rather taking a big picture view at the state of the industry, how data is coming in, and how we can get the best insights out of it.

 She writes: “Functions are often isolated from one another.
-We may not see this right away, because sometimes the broken links are hidden by workarounds—by people or systems—that help compensate for inefficiencies at the front end.
+We may not see this right away, because sometimes the broken links are hidden by workarounds—by people or systems—that help to compensate for inefficiencies at the front end.
 These ‘workarounds’ can leave us with outcomes that are broken, incomplete, or downright inaccurate.”

 There are more and more tools and solutions coming to markets, each claiming to help “organize” some part or parcel of the research process.
 Some of these tools play nicely with others - both technologies and humans - but most aren’t working together to streamline the market researcher’s job.

-There’s no doubt that innovations like automation, machine learning, text analytics and more can help us integrate the vast amount of data that’s coming in, so we can trust the insights that come out the other side.
-Finding the right solution, that organizes all the moving pieces, will help us get the outcomes we desire for 2020.
+There’s no doubt that innovations like automation, machine learning, text analytics, and more can help us integrate the vast amount of data that’s coming in, so we can trust the insights that come out the other side.
+Finding the right solution that organizes all the moving pieces will help us get the outcomes we desire for 2020.
 Bring it on Marie Kondo!